Master of Public AdministrationInspire your community

 Graduation rate for master’s degree programs.

 The Master of Public Administration program is anchored in a Christ-centered foundation that sets your work in the context of God’s broader purpose in the world.
-In addition to navigating through all core courses, you’ll also select either the nonprofit leadership or social justice concentration for six additional courses.
+In addition to navigating through all core courses, you’re able to select a nonprofit leadership concentration for six additional courses.

 PAD-501 Foundations of Public Policy